Hilo-Hilo/Memories-AI-Hackathon/prd.md

 - **Goal/Task Management:** _As a user, I want to import my tasks or calendar events into the app so it knows what I intend to work on and can remind me of my goal if I get distracted._
 - **Personalized Guidance:** _As a user, I want the app to learn my patterns (e.g. I often get distracted in mid-afternoon) and suggest proactive strategies (like scheduling a break or using the Focus mode at those times)._
 - **Emotion-Sensitive Response:** _As a user, if I become frustrated or anxious, I want the app to recognize that and respond supportively (for example, not just telling me "get back to work" if I appear very upset, but perhaps suggesting a brief relaxation exercise)._
-- **Privacy Assurance:** _As a user, I want to be confident that my video and audio data are not being recorded or sent to someone's server without my consent, so I feel safe using the app continuously._
+- **Privacy Transparency:** _As a user, I want clear information about what data is sent to cloud services (periodic snapshots to OpenAI) and what stays on my device (full video recordings), so I can make informed decisions about using the app._

 ## Functional Requirements

 ### FR1.
-Distraction Detection (Video & Audio)
+Distraction Detection (Snapshot-Based Vision Analysis)

-The system shall **detect distraction episodes in real time** using the user's webcam video and microphone input.
+The system shall **detect distraction patterns** using periodic snapshots from the user's webcam and screen.
+The detection approach uses K=3 hysteresis (analyzing 3 consecutive snapshots spanning 2 minutes) to ensure high accuracy and avoid false alarms from brief glances.
 Key behaviors to detect include:

-- **Visual Inattention:** If the user's gaze or head turns away from the screen for a sustained period (e.g. >5 seconds) or if they appear to be "staring into space" (face oriented but eyes unfocused), the app flags a loss of focus.
-This can be achieved via facial landmark and head pose tracking.
-For example, using on-device computer vision, the app monitors if the user's eyes deviate from the screen or if the head is down (possible phone use) or turned away.
-Techniques like MediaPipe face mesh or similar can track eye gaze and blink rate.
+- **Visual Inattention:** If the user's gaze or head turns away from the screen across multiple snapshots (sustained pattern over 2-3 minutes), the app flags a loss of focus.
+OpenAI Vision API analyzes webcam snapshots to detect: head orientation changes (>45° away from screen), eyes off-screen, or "absent" states where no face is visible.
-- **Physical Distractors:** Detect if the user leaves their workspace (e.g., no face detected in frame) or engages in unrelated activities.
-If the webcam sees the user fidgeting excessively (frequent large movements, e.g., rocking in chair) or interacting with objects not related to work (identified by repetitive motions), it may indicate distraction.
-Prior research shows sensors/cameras can catch cues such as _fidgeting with the chair, moving away from the work area, or playing with objects on the desk as signs of losing focus_[_\[1\]_](https://link.springer.com/article/10.1007/s44230-025-00099-1#:~:text=system%20utilized%20sensors%20strategically%20placed,or%20losing%20focus%20by%20daydreaming).
-Our app will use similar cues via the webcam feed (and possibly laptop accelerometer if available, for movement).
-- **Auditory Distractors:** Using the microphone, the system listens for significant background audio that might distract the user.
-Examples: sudden loud noises (a TV or music turning on), side conversations, or the user starting to talk to someone else.
-Basic audio classification can differentiate speech vs. silence vs. music.
-The app shall detect if the user themselves starts vocalizing unrelated content (e.g., talking on a phone or singing), which could indicate they are off-task.
-(No speech-to-text transcription is stored locally beyond immediate analysis; the content isn't as important as the fact the user is conversing or not in quiet focus.)
+- **Physical Absence:** Detect if the user leaves their workspace consistently across snapshots (e.g., no face detected in multiple consecutive frames spanning 2 minutes).
+- **Phone Usage:** Identify when a user is holding or looking at a phone/mobile device in the webcam frame, confirmed across multiple snapshots.
+- **Screen Content Distractors:** Analyze screen snapshots to detect distracting content: video streaming, social media feeds, gaming, or chat applications.
+The system differentiates between focus activities (code editors, documentation, terminals) and distraction activities (social feeds, videos, games).
-- **Drowsiness/Fatigue:** If video analysis shows signs of drowsiness (e.g. frequent eye closing or yawning), the app flags this since fatigue can lead to distraction or loss of focus.
-For instance, slow blink rates or nodding off posture can be recognized.
-This overlaps with distraction detection as an early warning (user is no longer effectively focusing if falling asleep).
+- **Drowsiness/Fatigue:** If video analysis shows signs of drowsiness (e.g. eyes closed, drowsy expression) across multiple snapshots, the app flags this since fatigue leads to distraction.
+This serves as an early warning that the user is no longer effectively focusing.

-When a distraction is detected, the app must timestamp the event and classify it (e.g., "looked away from screen for 10 seconds" or "left desk" or "phone conversation detected"). **No raw video or audio is recorded to disk;** analysis is on-the-fly using streaming data in memory.
-The detection module will run continuously but efficiently (using lightweight models, throttling frame rate if needed to save battery).
+**Detection Latency:** The hysteresis approach (K=3 snapshots with 60-second intervals) means confirmed distraction alerts appear 2-3 minutes after distraction begins.
+This is a deliberate design choice to eliminate false positives - brief glances or momentary distractions don't trigger alerts, only sustained pattern changes.

+When a distraction pattern is detected, the app timestamps the event and classifies it with specific labels (e.g., "HeadAway", "SocialFeed", "VideoOnScreen"). **Snapshot images are uploaded to OpenAI Vision API for analysis; full video recordings stay local** unless the user enables optional post-session cloud processing.

 **Alert Mechanism:** Upon detecting a likely distraction that lasts more than a brief threshold (configurable, e.g. >5-10 seconds to avoid false alarms), the app provides feedback.
 This could be a gentle audio chime or a desktop notification saying "Refocus on task X".
 The alert should be configurable (some users may prefer a subtle visual nudge vs. a sound).
 The app should also allow a short grace period; for example, if the user quickly regains focus, an alert might be skipped to avoid annoyance.
 Additionally, if the user explicitly _pauses_ the monitoring (say they intentionally take a break), alerts are suppressed.